April 11, 2023

-who best exemplifies "perseverence, sportsmanship and dedication to hockey."
+who best exemplifies perseverance, sportsmanship and dedication to the game.

-hours of January 15, 1968, the North Stars center died at a suburban Minneapolis hospital of a severe brain injury
+the early hours of January 15, 1968, the North Stars center died at a suburban Minneapolis hospital of a severe brain injury

 He was only 29.